ioBroker/dm-utils/README.md

 Every item is an object of type `DeviceInfo` which has the following properties:

 - `id` (JSON object): a unique identifier of the device (it must be unique for your adapter instance only)
+- `identifier` (optional): a human-readable identifier of the device
 - `name` (string or translations): the human-readable name of this device
 - `status` (optional): the current status of the device, which has to be an object containing:
     - `connection` (string): alowed values are: `"connected"` / `"disconnected"`